Moutushi Biswas

 Moutushi Biswas is a Bangladeshi model and actress.
 She made her television debut in the program Adventure Bangladesh, aired in Ekushey Television Channel.

 Career

 Biswas hosts the ATN Bangla television program "Shera Rondhon Shilpi 2017".

+Personal life

+Biswas was born in Khulna and raised in Chittagong in a Hindu family.
+She married Palash Das on 12 December 2006.
+She gave birth to their only child, a daughter, in 2011.